kylefenlon/adimoTask/README.md

 # How to run

-To run the chesse scraper
+To run the cheese scraper
 `node webscraper.js`

 To run the whiskey scraper